33 Best Things to do in Skudeneshavn and Karmoy

 15. Take a dip at Skudeneshavn’s Bade-Olena Bybad Swimming Area

-Opened in the summer of 2021, this urban space is filled with wooden pyramids and benches alongside the harbour which has an area sectioned off for swimming.
-A sauna styled like a lighthouse is also on-site and can be booked for 100 NOK/hour.
+Opened in the summer of 2021, this urban space is filled with wooden pyramids and benches alongside the harbour, with an area sectioned off for swimming.
+A lighthouse-styled sauna is on-site and can be booked for 150 NOK/hour.

 The community area is named after a woman who ran a bathhouse in the old part of town, Søragada, in the last century and 2021 marked one hundred years since her death.